The graduate application process has two steps

 Materials to send to Admissions

-- International students must send their TOEFL, IELTS, or PTE scores to comply with the university's English language proficiency requirements (the University's institutional code is 6681; the English departmental code is 2504).
+- International students must send their TOEFL, IELTS, or DuoLingo scores to comply with the university's English language proficiency requirements (the University's institutional code is 6681; the English departmental code is 2504).
 The minimum TOEFL score required for a teaching assistant's Speaking subsection is 26.
 The department will accept scores on the IELTS as an alternative to the TOEFL.
 A total IELTS score of 7.5 or above with no sub score lower than 7.0 is required.

 - Once recommended for admission, international students must send a Financial Statement.